facebook/infer/infer/src/labs/README.md

 (a) Run your checker on [LeaksBranch.java](https://github.com/facebook/infer/blob/main/infer/tests/codetoanalyze/java/lab/LeaksBranch.java).
 Uh oh, it crashed!
 Fix it by implementing `join` for your domain.

-(b) Now run on [LeaksLoop.java](https://github.com/facebook/infer/blob/main/infer/tests/codetoanalyze/java/lab/LeaksLoop.java), and implement `widen`.
+(b) Now run on [LeaksLoop.java](https://github.com/facebook/infer/blob/main/infer/tests/codetoanalyze/java/lab/LeaksLoop.java), and implement `widen` and `leq`.
 Hmm...
 There's a termination bug in the abstract domain–do you see it?

 (c) Time for a richer domain!
 A classic solution to this problem in abstract interpretation is to add a `Top` value that is larger than any integer.